microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 # Spatial Alignment

+Spatial Alignment component provides abstractions for localization of MR content within the physical world.
+This also incldues abstractions and implementations for the process of exchanging localization information between devivces.

+> Note: The code is currently split between this folder,  `..\SpatialAlignment.ASA` and `..\SpectatorView\Scripts\SpatialAlignment`; this will be reconciled in the future updates.

 ## Platform Support

 Not all spatial alignment strategies support all platforms.
 See the chart below to determine which strategy best addresses your intended user scenarios.